 - Tiu Kelep Waterfall

 Tip: Air Terjun means waterfall in the Indonesian language!
-You will surely come across this term while.
+You will surely come across this term while in Indonesia.

 How To Get To Sendang Gile and Tiu Kelep Waterfalls